Dinoseb: History

 In 1892, dinitro-ortho-cresol (2,4-dinitro-6-methylphenol), a chemical compound closely related to dinoseb, was discovered in Germany and first used as an insecticide.
 It was later also used as an herbicide and also fungicide after those characteristics were discovered.
 In 1945 the ortho-methyl group was replaced by a sec-butyl group, producing dinoseb.
 This compound had a superior contact and stomach activity on insects and mites.

 Dinoseb became commercially available in 1945 and was approved for use in the United States based on safety data from Industrial Bio-Test Laboratories.
 On January 13, 1984 the Danish ship Dana Optima lost 80 drums of Dinoseb during their trip from North Shields, England to Esbjerg, Denmark.
 After four months 72 drums were found and recovered.

 Dinoseb was withdrawn from the market in 1986 due to an increased threat of birth defects after female field workers were exposed to the chemical.
 It could also cause sterility in men who were exposed to the chemical.

 Uses

-Dinoseb is an herbicide that was once widely used for weed-control when producing crops like soybeans, vegetables, fruits and nuts, or citrus.
-In the present, dinoseb is banned in the EU, and the United States due to its high toxicity.
-However, dinoseb is still used in China for example; evidenced by the fact that it is found in rain- and drinking water.
-Nowadays there are other, safer herbicides that can be used.
+Dinoseb is an herbicide that was once widely used with crops like soybeans, vegetables, fruits, nuts, and citrus.
+It has been banned in the EU and the United States due to its high toxicity.
 Dinoseb was also used as an insecticide to protect grapes.

-On the internet, dinoseb and other dinitrophenols are bought as weight-loss pills.
-It is very dangerous however, and many people have died of accidental overdose.
+On the internet, dinoseb and other dinitrophenols are sold as weight loss pills, though they are not useful for that purpose and are highly toxic.